NuclearWartoad/Fuck-Marry-Kill/README.md

 # To-do

-* Add 'click to zoom' icon to character images on hover
+* Fix enlarge icon
 * Find SFW and NSFW images
 * Add characters
-* Add NSFW setting
+* Add NSFW toggle
 * Change way images are stored to add artist field (and to allow for multiple images)